AshtonSnapp/rouge/README.md

 # And you'll often want your functions to give you some data.
 So you'll need to specify the type of data that the function returns.
 # The `return` keyword is used to return data from a function.
-func multiply_case(case: int, number: float) float do
+func multiply_case(case: int, number: float): float do
 	if case is
 		0..10 then return number * 2
 		10..100 then return number * 3